 During the sentencing process, Michigan courts may also include certain forms of alternative sentencing.
 For example, you may have to complete courses on alcohol awareness or driving improvement, as well as teaching and prevention programs.
 For more serious offenses, the sentencing may also include treatment for alcohol abuse, an assessment for possible alcohol or drug dependency or addiction, and even required community service or victim restitution.

 The judge may recommend these steps in addition to jail time and paying fines, or perhaps instead of jail time and fines.
 Or the judge may combine them with other penalties.
 Some judges, for example, require minors convicted of drunk driving to perform community service, in addition to any other penalties.

 A juvenile or minor who is arrested for driving while under the influence of alcohol or drugs won’t get any breaks from punishment.
 In fact, being young is likely to make matters worse.
 The legal drinking age is 21 in Michigan – if you’re younger, drinking is a separate crime.
 In addition, Michigan penalizes underage drivers for lower BAC levels – 0.02% — than the standard 0.08% for adults.
 Underage DUI offenders will also have their licenses suspended.

 Other Consequences for Drunk Driving

 Certain jobs may be closed if you’ve been convicted of DUI or DWI, such as driving a school bus, delivery van, or any other vehicle as part of their employment.
-Finally, you may face a separate civil lawsuit if accident victims decide to sue for property damages or bodily injuries.
+This also applies to certain types of professional jobs such as medical doctors, as well as other types of jobs that require certain government security clearances.
+To top it all off, if your DUI resulted in victims, from an accident for instance, there is a good chance you may face a separate civil lawsuit for property damages or bodily injuries.